bartolo7/GeneratedSwedishID/README.md

 # Swedish ID Number
 The personal identity number (Swedish: personnummer) is the Swedish national identification number

+QA requires dataset and if you live in Sweden, you are nothing without Swedish ID number.

 ![Swedish_ID](specimen_ID.png)

 # GeneratedSwedishID
-QA need dataset and if you live in Sweden, you can not live without Swedish ID number.

-If you are reading here you have come across the point that you need Valid Swedish IDs to test your application.Then you are in the right place my friend 🖖🏻!!
+If you are reading this you have come across the point that you need Valid Swedish IDs to test your application.Then, you are in the right place my friend 🖖🏻!!

 # Java Code to Generate Valid Swedish ID